The Alaska Online With Libraries (OWL) Program

 - Get promotional handouts on OWL

-- Learn how my agency or nonprofit can use OWL to schedule meetings or presentations
+- Contact Daniel to learn how my agency or nonprofit can use OWL to schedule meetings or presentations

 - See a map of participating videoconference locations

 - View a list of participating libraries

 Alaska libraries wishing to join an OPEN video conference on this calendar should e-mail Video Conferencing Services at email@example.com.